-- Early identification and intervention -- Schools should set up a mechanism for early identification of students who may have SEN and provide them with appropriate support.
-For students having persistent or severe difficulties in learning or adjustment, schools should refer them for related assessment. - Set up a Student Support Team -- Schools should develop school-based support policies and include the internal special examination arrangements in the school policy papers.
+- Schools should develop school-based support policies and include the internal special examination arrangements in the school policy papers.
 Keep a register of students requiring support.
-Deploy resources to implement various arrangements, and review the relevant policies on a regular basis. - ♦ In developing school-based policies on special examination arrangements, schools should involve members of the Student Support Team, teachers in charge of examination affairs and the subject teachers in order that the policies can be implemented smoothly. - In order to implement the relevant policies smoothly, schools should facilitate teachers, parents and students to understand these arrangements in various platforms.
-For example: - Arrange professional training for teachers during staff meetings or on staff development days to enable teachers to understand and have consensus on the rationale and principles of special examination arrangements and related measures and have consensus. - By means of various channels, such as the school website, parent newsletters, seminars and activities of the Parent-Teacher Association (PTA), let all parents, including parents of students with SEN and parents of other students, understand the related arrangements. - Schools should enhance the general awareness and acceptance of special educational needs among students to reduce misunderstanding and labelling, so that students with SEN would be willing to accept special examination arrangements. - ♦ Schools should deploy sufficient manpower to implement various special examination arrangements, including preparation work such as liaison with parents and relevant professionals within and outside school, documentation, invigilation, and arrangements of the venue or assistive aids for examinations.
+Deploy resources to implement various arrangements, and review the relevant policies on a regular basis. - ♦ In developing school-based policies on special examination arrangements, schools should involve members of the Student Support Team, teachers in charge of examination affairs and subject teachers in order that the policies can be implemented smoothly. - In order to implement the relevant policies smoothly, schools should facilitate different stakeholders, including teachers, parents and students to understand these arrangements in various platforms.
+For example: - Arrange appropriate professional training for teachers during staff meetings or on staff development days to familiarize teachers with the concepts, principles, and relevant measures associated with special examination arrangements, fostering a shared understanding and consensus among the teaching staff. - By means of various channels, such as the school website, parent newsletters, seminars and activities of the Parent-Teacher Association (PTA), let all parents, including parents of students with SEN and parents of other students, understand the related arrangements. - Schools should enhance the general awareness and acceptance of special educational needs among all students to reduce misunderstanding and labelling, and alleviates the concerns of students with SEN about receiving special examination arrangements. - Schools should deploy sufficient manpower to implement various special examination arrangements, including preparation work such as liaison with parents and relevant professionals within and outside school, documentation, invigilation, and arrangements of the venue or assistive aids for examinations. - Schools should have formulated appropriate procedures to determine the special examination arrangements needed for individual students.
+For example:

-- Decide on the special examination arrangements required by individual students: - The Student Support Team should invite school professionals, as well as parents and teachers of the students to participate in case meetings or Individual Education Plan meetings. - Finalize various arrangements with reference to objectives and nature of assessment, as well as the views from all parties, including: - Recommendations from professionals / reports / medical certificates - Observations and recommendations from the class teacher or subject teachers - Opinions of the parents - Opinions of the students - Record the decision and file the relevant documents, and notify the students and their parents. - In case the special examination arrangements given to individual students may not be applicable to the public examinations, schools should let parents understand the situation. - Regular review on the effectiveness of the special examination arrangements for individual students: - Schools should review the effectiveness of the special examination arrangements in different ways, such as: - Observing the students' performance in examinations by the invigilating teachers - Obtaining comments from teachers / parents / students - Monitoring the academic progress/ learning motivation of the students - Schools should regularly review the accommodation measures, so as to adjust them according to the needs of the students, e.g. a Primary one student who needs to have the questions read out to him/ her to facilitate his/ her answering may not necessarily need the same arrangement when he/ she has improved word reading ability in higher grade levels.
-Another example is that a student with SpLD in reading and writing who can finish answering the examination papers within the time given in primary school may not be able to do so in secondary school as he/ she has to process a greater amount of reading materials, and he/ she would need to have extra time allowance in examination then.
+- The Student Support Team should conduct case conferences and invite school parents, as well as professionals, and teachers of the students to participate.
+Decide various arrangements with reference to objectives and nature of assessment, as well as the views from all parties, including: - Recommendations from professionals / reports / medical certificates - Observations and recommendations from the class teacher or subject teachers - Opinions of the parents - Opinions of the students - Record the decision, file the relevant documents, and notify the students and their parents. - In case the special examination arrangements given to individual students may not be applicable to the public examinations, schools should let the students and parents understand the situation. - Schools should conduct regular reviews on the e special examination arrangements for individual students: - Review the effectiveness of the special examination arrangements in different ways, such as: - Observing the students' performance in examinations by the invigilating teachers: - Obtaining comments from teachers / parents / students; and - Reviewing the academic progress/ learning motivation of the students - To adjust the accommodation measures and arrangement according to the actual needs of students during different stages, e.g. a Primary one student who needs to have the questions read out to him/ her to facilitate his/ her answering may not necessarily need the same arrangement when he/ she has improved word reading ability in higher grade levels.
+Another example is that a student with Specific Learning Difficulties in reading and writing who can finish answering the examination papers within the time limit in primary school may need extra time allowance in secondary school as he/ she has to process a greater amount of reading materials.

-Transfer of information when a student changes school:
+• Transfer of information when a student changes school:

-When a student is promoted to secondary school or changes school, subject to parental consent, the school should transfer the assessment report and records on the support and assessment accommodations to the new school.
+When a student is promoted to secondary school or changes school, subject to parental written consent, the school should transfer the assessment report and records on the support and assessment accommodations to the new school.